ychernyshev/p4.1_horizon/README.en.md

 ## 🎨 UI Prototype & Preview

-This template is part of the P4.1 Horizon interface design — based on clean architecture with DRF, Docker, and Vue.
+This template is part of the Postman 4:Horizon interface design — based on clean architecture with DRF, Docker, and Vue.
 It was built using Soft UI Dashboard (Bootstrap 5) to quickly visualize the tri-panel layout prior to full Vue componentization.
 It acts as the visual blueprint for implementation using Composition API and Pinia.